tchoi8/handmadecomputer/RAMcity/readme.md

 ![](https://farm4.staticflickr.com/3885/14442989638_2a42bd8375_k.jpg =600x)

 The fourth step is to create an oscillator with 555 Chip.
-It's using capacitor and resistor similar to the Schimitt-Trigger oscillator we made earlier.
-We connect the output of the clock to a switch that alternate between Clock signal and READ mode.
-On Read mode, the switch is connected to the ground, which means the DEMUX is in passive mode (there might be a more correct way to say this!) and this is how we know if the parking spaces are occupied or not.
+It uses a capacitor and resistor similar to the Schimitt-Trigger oscillator we made earlier.
+We connect the output of the clock to a switch that alternates between a clock signal and READ mode.
+While on Read mode, the switch is connected to the ground, which means the DEMUX is in passive mode (there might be a more correct way to say this!) and this is how we know if the parking spaces are occupied or not.

 And most importantly, we need to connect the output of the MUX into an LED.